daphne-eu/daphne/doc/DaphneDSLLanguageRef.md

 ##### Omit indexing

-Omiting the specification of rows/columns means extracting all rows/columns.
+Omitting the specification of rows/columns means extracting all rows/columns.

 *Examples*
 ```